HimeshPant/Tracker/README.md

 ---

 ## Why this exists

 Most productivity tools optimize for features, notifications, and gamification.
 Execution Tracker is built on a different belief:

 **Clarity beats motivation.**

 Instead of pushing reminders, it creates an environment where:

-- priorities are obvious
+- priorities are obvious.
-- progress is visible
+- progress is visible.
-- consistency becomes measurable
+- consistency becomes measurable.

 The result is less context switching and more deliberate execution.

 ---

 ## Core Features

 - **Daily Execution Log**
   Track priorities, completion status, and execution quality in one place.